informalsystems/sovereign-ibc/docs/DataRequirements.md

 An optimal approach involves exposing these endpoints as methods on the unified client designed to manage requests and responses by various RPC or WebSocket connections.
-For each section, we provide a comprehensive list of the endpoints, **their priority for the initial phase of implementation** and latest availability status, as far as we could investigate in the Sovereign SDK codebase.
+For each section, we provide a comprehensive list of the endpoints, **their priority for the initial phase of implementation** and the latest availability status, as far as we could investigate in the Sovereign SDK codebase.
 They are ordered from highest to lowest impact roughly, i.e., the last endpoint in the list is the least important and least frequently required.